New to Telerik UI for ASP.NET MVC? Download free 30-day trial

 Basic Concepts and Requirements

-The child DropDownList cascades from the parent one if the CascadeFrom property is defined. the CascadeFrom property has to point to the Name of the parent DropDownList widget.
+The child DropDownList cascades from the parent one if the CascadeFrom property is defined.
+The CascadeFrom property must point to the Name of the parent DropDownList.
+If the id and name attributes of the parent DropDownList are different, set the value of the id attribute to the CascadeFrom option.

-The following actions occur during initialization of the child DropDownList.
-The child UI for ASP.NET MVC DropDownList:
+The following actions occur during the initialization of the child DropDownList.
+The component:

-• checks if the CascadeFrom property is set.
-If not, cascading is disabled.
+• Checks if the CascadeFrom property is defined.
+If not, the cascading is disabled.

-• tries to find the parent DropDownList object.
-If the result is null, then the functionality is omitted.
+• Searches for the parent DropDownList object.
+If the result is null, the cascading functionality is omitted.

 filter[logic]: and